Security

 - Cross-origin requests from any domain are blocked

-Mode 3: API key + ALLOWED_ORIGINS (production)
+Mode 3: Auth configured + ALLOWED_ORIGINS (production)

 Access-Control-Allow-Originis set to the requesting origin only if it appears in the allow listAccess-Control-Allow-Credentials: trueenables cookie-based authVary: Originensures caches differentiate by origin